Is Harem anime bad? That depends on who you ask.

 Take this “harem” anime as an example.

-Without knowing what it is, does this look any different to the dozens you’ve already seen?
+Does this look any different to the dozens you’ve already seen without knowing what it is?

 Without knowing the plot, do the designs seem creative at the least?
 Or the outfits?

-Doesn’t matter if it’s surface level (what you can see) or under the surface (plot, angle, etc), harem anime don’t try to differentiate.
+It doesn’t matter if it’s surface level (what you can see) or under the surface (plot, angle, etc); harem anime don’t try to differentiate.

-Studios just pump em out like they’re in a hurry, and few feel good enough to be entertaining.
+Studios just pump them out like they’re in a hurry, and few feel good enough to be entertaining.